 The Lay Observer oversees the complaint-handling function of the Law Society of Northern Ireland.
 The site includes information on the Lay Observer’s role, details of the complaints procedure, and recent annual reports.

 The Legal Ombudsman scheme for handling complaints about providers of legal services in England and Wales came into operation on 6 October 2010.
 Site content includes the scheme rules, FAQs, news, consultations, guidance, annual reports, and topically arranged case summaries.

-The Local Government Ombudsman investigates complaints of maladministration by local authorities and certain other bodies in England, including education admissions appeal panels and adult social care providers.
+The Local Government and Social Care Ombudsman is the final stage for complaints about councils, all adult social care providers (including care homes and home care agencies) and some other organisations providing local public services in England.
 The site includes guidance, a searchable database of decisions which includes all investigation reports published since 1 April 2005, a number of special reports on the handling of complaints in particular subject areas, recent annual reports, and other publications.